-A robust crisis management and business continuity management programme is in place within essential business services for unforeseen events.
-Planning for business resilience includes the identification of key business processes via Business Impact Analysis as well as the documentation and maintenance of our Business Continuity Plan (BCP).

-DBS' BCP aims to minimise the impact of business interruption stemming from severe loss scenarios, and provide a reasonable level of service until normal business operations are resumed.
-Within the crisis management structure, we have in place an incident management process, which provides guidance on incident severity assessment, roles and responsibilities of process owners and escalation protocols for the effective management of a crisis.
+A robust business continuity management programme is in place to ensure that essential banking services can continue in the event of unforeseen events or business disruptions.
+Planning for business resilience includes the identification of key business processes and resources via Business Impact Analysis and documented in the Business Continuity Plan (BCP).
+DBS' BCP aims to minimise the impact of business interruption stemming from severe loss scenarios and provide a reasonable level of service until normal business operations are resumed.
+Within the crisis management structure, an incident management process is established which provides guidance on incident severity assessment, roles and responsibilities of process owners and escalation protocols for the effective management of a crisis.

-Exercises are conducted annually, simulating different scenarios to test our BCPs and crisis management protocol.
+Exercises are conducted annually, simulating different scenarios to test BCPs and crisis management protocol.
 These scenarios include technology issues affecting essential banking services across DBS, natural disasters with wide geographical impact, safety-at-risk incidents (e.g. terrorism) and other events leading to significant business disruption.
 The effectiveness of these exercises, as well as DBS' business continuity readiness, our alignment to regulatory guidelines and our disclosure of residual risks, are communicated and attested by senior management to the BRMC on an annual basis.

-To mitigate losses from specific unexpected and significant event risks, DBS purchases group-wide insurance policies - under the Group Insurance Programme - from third-party insurers.
-DBS has acquired insurance policies relating to crime and professional indemnity; Director and officer liability; property damage and business interruption; general liability; and terrorism.
+To mitigate losses from specific unexpected and significant event risks, DBS purchases group-wide insurance policies - under the Group Insurance Programme - from thirdparty insurers.
+DBS has acquired insurance policies relating to crime and professional indemnity, directors and officers liability, cyber risk, property damage and business interruption, general liability and terrorism.

-Robust internal control processes and systems are integral to identifying, monitoring, managing and reporting operational risk.
+Robust internal control processes and systems are integral to identifying, assessing, monitoring, managing and reporting operational risk.